home-assistant/home-assistant.io/source/_components/switch.rpi_gpio.markdown

 ---
 layout: page
 title: "Raspberry Pi GPIO Switch"
-description: "Instructions on how to integrate the GPIO of a Raspberry Pi into Home Assistant as a switch."
+description: "Instructions on how to integrate the GPIO of a Raspberry Pi or Orange Pi into Home Assistant as a switch."
-date: 2015-08-07 14:00
+date: 2018-01-16 13:00
 sidebar: true
 comments: false
 sharing: true